aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/loadoptions/fontconfigs/_index.md

 ---
 title: FontConfigs
 second_title: Aspose.Cells for .NET API Reference
 description: Gets and sets individual font configs.
-Only works for the Workbookaspose.cells/workbook which uses this LoadOptionsaspose.cells/loadoptions to load.
+Only works for the Workbookaspose.cells/workbook which uses this LoadOptionsaspose.cells/loadoptions to load.gt
 type: docs
+weight: 80
 url: /net/aspose.cells/loadoptions/fontconfigs/
 ---
 ## LoadOptions.FontConfigs property

 Gets and sets individual font configs.
-Only works for the [`Workbook`](../../workbook) which uses this [`LoadOptions`](../../loadoptions) to load.
+Only works for the [`Workbook`](../../workbook) which uses this [`LoadOptions`](../../loadoptions) to load.&gt;

 ```csharp
 public IndividualFontConfigs FontConfigs { get; set; }